-The academic work has energized Turrell, Viso noted.
+The academic work has been exciting for Turrell, Viso noted.

-“He’s said it’s a fantastic learning experience for him at this point in his life,” she said.
-“Working closely with an academic institution and with students is pushing him into areas of inquiry that he hadn’t anticipated.
-That’s both overwhelming and exciting.”
+“He’s said it’s a fantastic learning experience ...” she said.
+“Working closely with an academic institution and with students is pushing him into areas of inquiry that he hadn’t anticipated.”

 Viso is involved in working out details of what the site might look like, with a visitor and discovery center that educates participants on Turrell’s body of work as well as the volcanic, geologic and human history of the region.
 She said the hope is that Roden Crater will also boost tourism and provide economic development opportunities in the area, drawing visitors from around the world.

 One of the field lab classes under way this semester is called “Indigenous Stories and Sky Science,” which is significant because the crater is located in the ancestral homelands of a variety of indigenous groups, including the Hopi and Navajo peoples.
 The course is taught by Wanda Dalla Costa, Institute Professor in the Herberger Institute, an architect and a member of the Saddle Lake First Nation in Alberta, Canada.